anonhostpi/ClearScriptBridged/analysis/weeklies/2024-W27/README.md

 >   - File (Lines: 77): S:\ClearScriptBridged\node\lib\internal\worker.js
 >   - File (Lines: 7,297,304,308,310): S:\ClearScriptBridged\node\lib\internal\bootstrap\switches\is_main_thread.js

+This binding provides methods for setting up worker threads and an API for handling errors and controlling and communicating with each of node's threads.
+For all threads including the main thread, it provides APIs for identifying them and checking if the current thread is the main.

 # Internal Binding: zlib

 > Internal Binding: zlib